Seen on:

 Do you have to pay taxes on Fliff?

-Yes, any cash prize redeemed becomes taxable.
-Since they are classified as sweepstakes winnings, the IRS expects you to report them.
+Yes, any real prizes redeemed becomes taxable.
+Since they are classified as sweepstakes redemptions, the IRS expects you to report them.
 And here’s where it gets interesting: Fliff’s sweepstakes rules state that you’re solely responsible for this process.

 Very often, players ask, does Fliff send tax forms to the IRS?
 The answer is no. The social sportsbook won’t deduct taxes from your Fliff Cash redemptions or file them on your behalf.
 Therefore, you must report them in either of these ways: